mosip/id-authentication/kernel/kernel-auditmanager-api/Readme.md

 ## kernel-auditmanager-api
-kernel-auditmanager-api is used to audit data.
+This api can be used to audit events and operations.
+Event details are saved as audit in database.

 [Background & Design](../../design/kernel/kernel-auditmanager.md)